 Kirstie Perrotta is an information specialist at MotherToBaby California, where she provides counseling by phone and chat.
-She received her Masters in Public Health (MPH) from the University of San Francisco, and has worked in the field of reproductive health for over 8 years.
-Kirstie currently serves as a member of the MotherToBaby Zika Task Force and also provides leadership around our COVID-19 response.
+She received her Masters in Public Health (MPH) from the University of San Francisco, and has worked in the field of reproductive health for over 9 years.
+Kirstie currently serves as a member of the MotherToBaby Emerging Issues Task Force (EITF), which provides leadership around our COVID-19 response.
 Her interests include vaccines, infectious disease, and mental health during pregnancy.

 Lindsey Morse MS, CGC

 Lindsey is the senior genetic counselor for Ferre Genetics, a program of the Ferre Institute.
 She is also an information specialist with MotherToBaby New York and has served as co-director of the program since 2015.
 Lindsey received her Bachelor of Science in Biology and Molecular Genetics from the University of Vermont and her Master of Science from Brandeis University Genetic Counseling Training Program.
 She lectures on a variety of genetic issues to community organizations including high school, university, and medical students, physicians, and community health programs.